IlyaSemenov/node-data-cleaner/README.md

 data-cleaner is aimed to these specific needs, rather than a low-level or academic task of *validating against a schema*.

-### Typically, validators only *validate* objects but don't *transform* them
+### Validators only *validate* objects but don't *transform* them

-In the introduction example, node-validator validates department ID and returns a Department object in a single piece of code.
+If you use a typical json-validor and validate some object ID, you will need to hit the database **twice** (first in the validator to validate value, then in the business code to pull data using that value.)

-If you use a typical json-validor, you will need to hit the database **twice** (first in the validator, then in the business code.)
+**On the contrary, data-cleaner allows to transform object ID and return a database object (or throw error for invalid ID), optimizing database access and reducing amount of code.**

 ### Custom validators are cumbersome